petertseng/adventofcode-rb-2016/README.md

 Some may additionally support other ways:

+* 1 (Manhattan Distance): Pass the entire sequence of instructions as a single argument in ARGV.

 # Posting schedule and policy

 Before I post my day N solution, the day N leaderboard **must** be full.